• Tools

 Output:

-• TotalCount (number): Total number of customers matching the filter criteria.
+• TotalCount (number): Total matching orders.

-• TotalPages (number): Total number of pages based on per_page setting.
+• TotalPages (number): Total pages.

-• CurrentPage (number): Current page number being retrieved.
+• CurrentPage (number): Current page index.

 Input Parameters: